Mannenberg: Recording and production

 Ibrahim recalled in 2014 that it took only one take.
 Asked in an interview how the title came about, he said: "Because Basil was from Manenberg and for us Manenberg was just symbolic of the removal out of District Six, which is actually the removal of everybody from everywhere in the world, and Manenberg specifically because ... it signifies, it's our music, and it's our culture ..."
-The township of Manenberg was considered symbolic with respect to apartheid in the same was as Soweto.
+The township of Manenberg was considered symbolic with respect to apartheid in the same way as Soweto.
 The track was released on the album Mannenberg – Is Where It's Happening in the same year.
 The album only featured two songs; "Mannenberg", and "The Pilgrim" (which was similarly long, at 12 minutes and 47 seconds).
 The title "Mrs. Williams from Mannenberg", in reference to Gladys Williams, former housekeeper of one of the musicians, Morris Goldberg, was also considered for the album, and a photograph of her by Ibrahim was used on the album cover.